-CYP: children and young people; N/A: not available; QTVI: Qualified Teacher of Children and Young People with Vision Impairment.
+CYP: children and young people; N/A: not applicable; QTVI: Qualified Teacher of Children and Young People with Vision Impairment.

 Case studies

 Participants

 A purposive approach to sampling was adopted, allowing the identification of the individuals best placed to address specific research questions (Flick, 2002).
 The maximum variation in the characteristics of CYP (Patton, 1990) was sought in order to allow for the exploration of as many different issues as possible.
 Participants were identified based on age, gender, nature of habilitation received, level and type of VI, type of school attended, and services accessed.
 CYP with complex needs were excluded as the Quality Standards are intended to be used by services for CYP without complex needs.